Lyft seeks slice of food-delivery amid slow ride-hail recovery, shares rise

 (Reuters) - Lyft Inc LYFT.O said on Tuesday it was working on a new service to take a slice of the burgeoning food-delivery market as it works to make up for a 48% drop in quarterly revenue and a slow recovery of ride-hail demand.

+Shares rose 6% in after-hours trading as Lyft executives outlined food-delivery plans to investors on a conference call.

+While much of Lyft’s recovery depends on the containment of the novel coronavirus, executives said stringent budgeting and cost cuts meant Lyft would still achieve profitability on an adjusted basis by the end of 2021.
+They said it would hit the profitability goal even if ride bookings remained 5% to 10% below pre-pandemic levels.

-Unlike larger ride-hail rival Uber Technologies Inc UBER.N, Lyft has no food-delivery business to fall back on amid the pandemic.
-That means that while Lyft is largely unable to offset the decline in trips, it also avoids Uber's added costs in scaling its Eats business.
+Unlike larger rival Uber Technologies Inc UBER.N, Lyft has no food-delivery business to fall back on.
+That means that while Lyft is largely unable to offset the decline in trips, it also avoids Uber's added costs in scaling the its Eats business.

 But Lyft President John Zimmer on Tuesday said the company was looking to enter what it considered an untapped market by offering delivery services for restaurants without launching a full-fledged consumer-facing platform for food delivery.

-“What we’re hearing from restaurants is they’re looking for a partner who will not charge 30% commission, but still offer delivery service,” Zimmer told Reuters in an interview, adding the service would offer new income opportunities to drivers.
+“What we’re hearing from restaurants is they’re looking for a partner who will not charge 30% commission, but still offer delivery service,” Zimmer told Reuters in an interview ahead of the earnings release, adding the service would offer new income opportunities to drivers.

-While details remain unclear, the offer is aimed at undercutting the prices Uber, GrubHub Inc GRUB.N and other food-delivery services charge restaurants for every order - a method that has drawn opposition from some restaurants and lawmakers.
+While Lyft said it was in the "early days" of building such a business, the offer is aimed at undercutting the prices Uber, GrubHub Inc GRUB.N and other food-delivery services charge restaurants for every order - a method that has drawn opposition from some restaurants and lawmakers.

+“The company has the infrastructure and tech capabilities to become a powerful player in the food delivery space, so expect them to mount a serious challenge to the likes of Uber Eats in the near future,” investing.com analyst Haris Anwar said.

 Lyft in October announced a partnership with GrubHub that allows Lyft’s loyalty-program members free restaurant delivery from GrubHub restaurants.